-KL42.
-In cases where you know the Head/Wife /"Wife" is an immigrant and could not have served in the U.S. military, you may verify rather than ask this question.
+- "Ancestors" are the people from whom a person is directly descended. - "Ancestry" refers to the former generations of a person's family. - KL42.
+In cases where you know the Head/Wife/"Wife" is an immigrant and could not have served in the U.S. military, you may verify rather than ask this question. - KL44.
+A GED ("General Equivalency Diploma") means Head/Wife/"Wife" took an exam to earn a diploma that is the equivalent of a high school diploma.